 Mount Everest was, in fact, formed approximately 60 million years ago by the movement of tectonic plates.
 The Indian sub-continental plate has been colliding with the Eurasian continental plate.
 Still, these plates continue to shift today.
 Thus, its height is changing.
 Some data suggest that the Himalayas continue to grow upwards, while other data indicate northwest movement and even shrinkage.

 No one can just go and climb to the summit of the highest peak in the world.
-First of all, you need to get used to the thin air in increasing altitude.
+First of all, you need to get used to the thin air at increasing altitude.
 It's all about acclimatizing your body.
 This is why the Sherpas, with the alpine region being their native land, are well-adapted.

 Summit usually happens in mid-May when normal temperatures are warmer and the winds are milder.
 Usually, climbers aim to be on the summit in the morning, so they begin at around midnight.
 By doing so, they also get enough daylight and can descend before nightfall.
 For more information click here.